saleor/saleor.io-learn/cli/deploy-to-vercel.md

 ## Step 1.
 Creating a template App.

-1. In your Terminal, go to a directory in your computer you'd like to install the App in and type: `saleor app create my-saleor-app`.
+1. In your Terminal, go to a directory in your computer you'd like to install the App in and type: `saleor app template my-saleor-app`.
 2. Select your organisation and environment.

 After a few moments, you'll have your app named `my-saleor-app` created locally, and your developer environment set up.
 Also, the CLI will automatically run the development server.
 You may stop the server with `CTRL+C`.